-A note about the pasta: You might be wondering why I don’t just add the pasta into the soup and cook it along with the rest of the ingredients.
+You might be wondering why I don’t just add the pasta into the soup and cook it along with the rest of the ingredients.
 This recipe was tested with various types (both brands and shapes) of pasta.
 Cooking pasta in a tomato base is unpredictable and more often than not, the pasta took on a very gummy texture.

 I found by precooking the pasta al dente (slightly firm) and giving it a few minutes to cook in the tomato broth produced the best results.
 The noodles I used are called tripoline (you can find them at most Italian markets) however, you can use any shape of noodles you have on hand.

 - 4 cloves of garlic minced